YellowSquash262/Multi-Layer-Noise-Terrain-Generator/README.md

 Why this is ground breaking:
-  Im new to GitHub this is my first rep and i would really apritiate it if u upvoted it or whatever GitHub has, this isn't ground breaking but whatever thanks bye feel free to copy or wtv.
+  Im new to GitHub this is my first rep and i would really apritiate it if u upvoted it or whatever GitHub has, this isn't ground breaking but whatever thanks bye feel free to copy or wtv. if u wanna give me money im down.

   :) Max